Roll20/roll20-api-scripts/Gaslight/README.md

 ## Command Relay

-Commands run on master page auto-relay to player pages:
-- **Path 1 (IDs in command)**: immediate cross-page via ID replacement
-- **Path 2 (selection only)**: queued, fires when GM navigates to target page
+Any API command that references master-page linked tokens (via selection or token IDs in the command) is automatically relayed to all player pages with token IDs replaced by their linked counterparts.
+This happens transparently — no configuration needed.

+**Rules:**
+- Master-page tokens selected or IDs in command → auto-relay to all player pages
+- Player-page tokens involved → only relay if the command is in `relayCommands` list
+- Commands already relayed are not re-relayed (loop prevention)

+**Manual relay:** `!gaslight relay <views...> <!command>` — explicitly relay to specific views.

-Configure player auto-relay: `!gaslight config relay-add !token-mod`
+**Player auto-relay:** `!gaslight config relay-add !token-mod` — allow player-page commands to relay to other pages.

 ## Staging